MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

 ---
-title: Use form processor component in PowerApps | Microsoft Docs
+title: Use form processor component in PowerApps -  AI Builder | Microsoft Docs
 description: Provides information about how to use Form processor component in PowerApps
 manager: kvivek
 ms.service: powerapps